SaraHodroj/wrc-legal-pipeline/ARCHITECTURE.md

-that: config becomes a declarative per-source registry the orchestrator generates assets from; per-source concurrency limits and failure budgets; the idempotency index moves to Redis and latest-version selection to server-side aggregation (~100 bytes/record in memory is fine to tens of millions, not beyond); golden extraction fixtures per source so a redesign fails a test ("records per partition dropped >N%" is the highest-value alert); PDF text/OCR becomes its own stage.
+that: config becomes a declarative per-source registry the orchestrator generates assets from; per-source concurrency limits and failure budgets; the idempotency index moves to Redis and latest-version selection to server-side aggregation (both are O(N) dicts today -- a few hundred bytes per record, fine to the low millions, not beyond); golden extraction fixtures per source so a redesign fails a test ("records per partition dropped >N%" is the highest-value alert); PDF text/OCR becomes its own stage.